BEdo92/CostRegisterMobile/README.md

 # CostRegisterMobile
 A simple cost register app for mobile.

-The main functions of this cost register app:
+The main functions of this cost register app are:
 - Saving your costs (either brand new cost or cost based on a plan),
 - Saving your income,
 - Saving planned costs (if you know that you will buy e.g. a new tv),